Matt Rinard

 In 2019 Matt Rinard was again selected to create the official poster for the Crescent City Classic in New Orleans.
-This is the 41 year the world renowned 10k race has been held in this city.
+This is the 41st year the world renowned 10k race has been held in this city.

 Matt Rinard has had numerous one-man shows in Las Vegas, New Orleans, Los Angeles, Gronau, Bonn, and Berlin.
 He is the official artist for the New Orleans parade Barkus.
 He was the official artist for the New Orleans Ironman 70.3.
 He was the official artist for the French Quarter Festival for six straight years 1991 to 1997.
 He was the official artist for the Crescent City Classic in 1999.

+Philanthropic events

+Matt Rinard helped raise money for several nonprofit organizations.
+In 1998 he became the official artist for The Krewe of Barkus.
+Since then, the organization has raised over 1 million dollars to donate to local animal shelters.
+In 2019 and 2022 he won Mr. Legs for Bridgehouse/Gracehouse collectively raising over $350,000 for their substance abuse center.
+He is on the board of several nonprofit organizations in New Orleans and aides in procuring money for Hogs for the Cause the number one fundraiser for Pediatric Cancer Outreach.
+In addition to these charities Matt helps the New Orleans Ballet Association and The Royal Street Arts District.
+His greatest commitment however will always be for the welfare of animals.